sanjidnet/sanjidnet.github.io/Recipes/_posts/2023-07-23-penne-alfredo.md

 2. While #1 is happening, heat up a non-stick fry pan on medium high on your other stove top.
     Slice the onion and mushrooms (simultaneously, if we’re fast with knives or beforehand, if not).
 3. Add a bitta butter to the pan and then sliced onion.
 It should be hot enough for the onions to sizzle.
-    Add salt and pepper and let that cook for a minute to two.
+    Add salt and pepper and let that cook for a minute or two.
 Basically onion shouldn’t burn but it should not smell raw either.
 4. Then add garlic paste (nice to have) and stir.
 5. Add the shrimp.
 Adding shrimp makes it a bit moist.
 The mushrooms (we add later) will soak up some of it.
     Stir for a couple of minutes.
 Basically shrimp should be on the verge of losing its pinkness and